hadmacker/asd_notes/README.md

 * **Genotype**: Genetic traits
 * **Global Development Delay**: The term 'developmental delay' or 'global development delay' is used when a child takes longer to reach certain development milestones than other children their age.
 [Source](https://www.mencap.org.uk/learning-disability-explained/conditions/global-development-delay)
 * **Heterogeneity**: Having diverse characteristics or content
-* **Hypercalculia**: A development condition in which the ability to perform mathematical calculations is significantly superior to general learning ability.[Wikipedia](https://en.wikipedia.org/wiki/Hypercalculia)
+* **Hypercalculia**: A development condition in which the ability to perform mathematical calculations is significantly superior to general learning ability.[Wikipedia](https://en.wikipedia.org/wiki/Hypercalculia).
+See also _Hypernumeracy_ and _Hyperlexia_.
 * **Hyperlexia**: advanced and unexpected reading skills and abilities in children way beyond their chronological age.
 [WebMD](https://www.webmd.com/children/what-is-hyperlexia)
+* **Hypermnesia**: Advanced degree of retentiveness and recall of memory with high clarity of detail.
+[Hypermnesia, ABA](https://dictionary.apa.org/hypermnesia)
 * **Hypernumeracy**: Hypernumeracy is known as 'hyperlexia but with numbers instead of letters' and is an advanced or self-taught ability to understand math and numbers in young children.
 It presents with an intense fascination with numbers, much like hyperlexia does with letters. [literallyausome.com.au](https://literallyausome.com.au/autism/hyperlexia-and-hypernumeracy/)
 * **ICD**: See International Classification of Diseases
 * **Infantalize**: To treat as a child or in a way which denies their maturity in age or experience.